codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 You can copy the step logs with the *copy to clipboard* button at the top left corner of the log window.
-You can also search the logs by clicking at magnifying glass icon at the top right corner in the log window.
+You can also search the logs by clicking at the magnifying glass icon at the top right corner in the log window.

 ### Reviewing the yaml for the pipeline